ZionClouds/ZionAIMedFlow-v2/README.md

  - Azure CLI, Azure Developer CLI and commandline usage

 ## Solution Deployment
-The sample illustrates the end-to-end workflow (GenAIOps) for building a RAG-based application **code-first** with Azure AI.
-By exploring and deploying this sample, you will learn to:
+The Solution illustrates the end-to-end workflow (GenAIOps) for building a RAG-based application **code-first** with Azure AI.
+By exploring and deploying this Product, you will need to:

 1. Deploy and use [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/) models for chat, embeddings and evaluation
 1. Host the application as a FastAPI endpoint deployed to Azure Container Apps